Kerry McCarthy: Parliamentary career

 In November 2017, McCarthy raised a complaint of inappropriate behaviour against Kelvin Hopkins, Labour MP for Luton North, which remained unresolved at the time Hopkins stepped down as an MP before the 2019 General Election.

 McCarthy nominated Keir Starmer in the 2020 Labour leadership election, and was appointed Shadow Green Transport Minister following his election in April 2020.
 She stepped down from the front bench owing to 'personal reasons' in Autumn 2021.

 On 29 June 2022 McCarthy returned to the Labour frontbench as Shadow Minister for Climate Change following the resignation of Olivia Blake.

+The New Statesman included McCarthy as one of the Labour MPs who best understand climate and nature policy, as identified by the UK's leading green groups and think tanks.

+In May 2024, McCarthy introduced a ten minute rule bill requiring the Government to identify and support children with a parent in prison.

 Controversies

 In May 2009, McCarthy repaid £402 for a second bed claimed in expenses for her one bedroom flat.
 She stated the claim had been made in error.

 In October 2010, McCarthy admitted a charge of electoral fraud, accepting a police caution for revealing on Twitter the number of postal votes cast per party in her constituency at the 2010 election, and apologised for this action.

 In May 2012, McCarthy branded a fellow train passenger a "lager drinking oaf" and suggested he should "have been killed before he could breed" in comments made to her followers on Twitter.
 According to McCarthy, he was playing loud techno music on the train and wearing a t-shirt emblazoned with an obscene phrase about his sex life.